zerotier/terraform-multicloud-quickstart/README.md

 ## Status

-* This is beta alpha software
+* This is beta software
-* If we get enough positive feedback, we shall christen a 1.0
+* If we get enough positive feedback, we shall christen a 1.0.0
 * Here be Dragons (maybe)

 ## Conceptual Prerequisites